 Bristol's centre for materials engineering and structural integrity.

-We are always willing to consider opportunities for research projects from academic and industrial institutions; and we regularly have student and postdoctoral research positions available.
-Please check our website, which is updated regularly.
+We are always willing to consider opportunities for research projects from academic and industrial institutions and we regularly have student and postdoctoral research positions available.
+Please contact us for updates on such opportunities.